-Children make use of the elbow joint repetitively to throw the baseball which creates stress on the muscles and ligaments that are attached to the inner side of the elbow.
-The growth plate present at the bone ends become inflamed or in severe case it may break from the upper arm.
-One of the risk factor which causes this disease is misguided training regime.
+Children make use of the elbow joint repetitively to throw a baseball, which creates stress on the muscles and ligaments that are attached to the inner side of the elbow.
+The growth plate present at the bone ends becomes inflamed or in severe case it may break from the upper arm.
+One of the risk factors that causes this disease is a misguided training regimen.

 The most common symptoms include elbow pain, tenderness, swelling on the inner side of the elbow, restricted motion, and locking of elbow joint.
 Pain is increased upon pressing the inner side of the elbow.